top of page

 portait maevalm.jpg

 She started photography and drawing to be able to share her strong connection with nature with the world.
 As human beings get away from their natural environment and slowly forget what we are all a part of.
-She has made it her purpose to make people remember this connection through her art and show them that the wilderness is still there, it is all in how you look at it and in the respect you pay for it.
+She has made it her purpose to make people remember this connection through her art and show them that the wilderness is still there, it is all in how you look at it and, in the respect, you give back to it.

 She likes to work with pastels on black paper, but she also works more and more with watercolours.
 She mixes hyper realistic animal portraits with movement and a touch of dreams and innocence.
 She believes there is a lack of poetry in the new world and that people should keep dreaming and remind their self how the heart could speak better than the mouth.
 She like working with water as it is one natural element indispensable for life and it is always a challenge as water is unpredictable like nature, you can’t control everything, you can’t run against time, you can only accept the unknown and play with it.